FarronF/limerick-council-meetings/meetings/2022/06/16-Annual Meeting of Municipal District of Cappamore-Kilmallock/Agenda - Annual Meeting of Municipal District of Cappamor-Kilmallock - 16 June 2022.md

 2. To elect a Leas Cathaoirleach of the Municipal District of Cappamore Kilmallock to hold

-office until the next Annual Meeting or until a successor has been elected.---
+office until the next Annual Meeting or until a successor has been elected.
+---